Self-portrait, 2017. Graphite pencil in sketchbook.

 John Mullinax is a fine artist based in Canton, Michigan.
 His love affair with the visual arts took root in early childhood, and first blossomed in the 1970s through photography and a 110 format Vivatar pocket camera.
 Many years -- and several cameras -- later John realized that his passion for photography was partly due to the fact that he didn't know how to draw.
 With this realization, he began to teach himself to draw in 2015 and in June 2016 he became a professional artist.

-In November 2016 John entered his first art exhibition (the Belleville Area Community Art Show), and was humbled to receive a First Place award from the jurors.
-Over the last four years John's work has been selected by jurors for numerous exhibitions around Southeast Michigan, winning both juror and popular vote awards.
+Since 2016 John's work has been selected by jurors for numerous exhibitions around Southeast Michigan, winning both juror and popular vote awards.
 In 2018 John was humbled to receive the most popular vote wins from fellow artists and be selected by his artist peers in the Three Cities Art Club as the 2018 Artist of the Year.

 Today, most of John's work consists of traditional dry media (such as soft pastels, graphite, and charcoal) or photography.
 Additionally, John combines traditional and digital media to create hybrid works that are neither fully digital nor fully traditional, but that are simultaneously both natively digital and organic.